AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 ### Eyes of the Tiger

-When you mark an animal (with mud, dirt, or blood) you can see through that animal’s eyes as if they were your own, no matter what distance separates you.
+When you mark an animal (with mud, dirt, or blood) you can see through that animal's eyes as if they were your own, no matter what distance separates you.
 Only one animal at a time may be marked in this way.

 ### Shed